Scene XIII. Seven Wonders

 His pants made it impossible for her to imagine how he looked from the waist below and maybe she was a little relieved because she was distracted enough.
 "It led us here so I'm prepared for anything."

-Noel nodded, laying a hand on her shoulder.
+Noel nodded and laid a hand on her shoulder.
 "Going by the look of things, looks like we'll have to go digging around.
 Ready?"

 "Right.
 And didn't you just say you wanted to change?"